 - 1 cup shredded carrots

-- 2 cucumbers (Persian, pickling, or English cucumbers are best)
+- 2 cucumbers, sliced thin and long (Persian, pickling, or English cucumbers are best)

 - 2 cups bean sprouts